How to deal with sleep issues

 One of the most common consequences of adult grooming is a lack of sleep.
 Sometimes this is an issue in its own right, sometimes it’s a consequence of another issue, like trauma, PTSD, fear….

 We’ve put together some suggestions for getting a good night’s sleep.
-They are things to try, not prescriprions.
+They are things to try, not prescriptions.
 Some may work for you, others less so - do what’s right for you.
 We are all different.

 Although methods suggested here are tried and tested/well established, we would suggest that if you are taking any other medication or under clinical care, you check with a professional before using any supplements/medication.
 Similarly check for allergies and intolerances in suggestions like hot milk.
+(It sounds obvious/may sound a bit silly, but a lack of sleep can have our thinking off balance.)

 Obviously, having done the research, we hope it’s been worthwhile, and that this helps you get a fabulous night’s sleep!